Antondiezt/blockchain/README.md

 - Once your custom network is ready and your nodes are initiated, you can send a transaction from the Node 1 account to Node 2 account and your nodes will mine the transaction

 - See screenshots for more details

+- Unauthorized sealing is causing that my nodes do not mine.
+I believe this is because the POA requires the assignment of an authorized sealer.
+I tried to add it using clique but it didn't work.